 - Difficulty in swallowing medication

 This requires daily intervention to provide practical and emotional support.
-The patient’s loved ones and carers recognise that death is near and care is focused on emotional and spiritual issues.
+The resident’s loved ones and carers recognise that death is near and care is focused on emotional and spiritual issues.

-The death of a patient has happened and loved ones and carers are grieving.
+The death of a resident has happened and loved ones and carers are grieving.
 A bereavement support program is available if needed.

 Who is Palliative Care For?